self-host/self-host/docs/presentations/overview.md

 The containers we provide are built for Docker.

-You can use either Docker directly via the CLI or [Docker Desktop](https://www.docker.com/products/docker-desktop) for local development.
+For local development, you can use either Docker directly via the CLI or [Docker Desktop](https://www.docker.com/products/docker-desktop).

 For some tips and guidelines, check out our [documentation](https://github.com/self-host/self-host/blob/main/docs/docker_deployment.md).